grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 ## Is it a even thing?

-Time Series is on its way to becoming a buzzword in the Big Data circles.
+Time Series is on its way to becoming a buzzword in the Information Technology circles.
 This has to do with the looming Internet of Things which shall cause the Great Reversal of Internet whereby upstream flow of data produced by said Things is expected to exceed the downstream flow.
 Much of this data is expected to be of the Time Series kind.

 This, of course, is a money-making opportunity of the Big Data